mistycheney/MouseBrainAtlas/doc/Registration.md

 See `example_fixed_brain_spec.json` for an example.

 # Registration settings
-A set of registration settings are defined in `registration/registration_settings.csv`
+A set of registration settings are defined in `registration/registration_settings.csv`.

-Each registration setting specifies:
+Each setting specifies the following parameters:
 - warp_id
 - upstream_warp_id
 - transform_type: rigid or affine, or bspline